Traveling across Texas for Thanksgiving: The best and worst places to fuel up - NewsBreak

 HARLINGEN, Texas ( ValleyCentral ) — Drivers who fuel up before hitting the road this Thanksgiving might save a few bucks.

-As on Monday, the cheapest gas averages in the state could be found in Hidalgo County.
+As of Monday, the cheapest gas averages in Texas could be found in Hidalgo County.

 According to a AAA report, the national average for a gallon of unleaded gasoline dropped 11 cents in the past week to $3.66.
-Hover, prices were well below that price Monday at pumps across the Rio Grande Valley.Doorbell cameras changing how some crimes get solved in RGV
+Hover, prices were well below that price Monday at pumps across Texoma.Man allegedly assaults woman for ‘ruining Thanksgiving’

 Cheapest to most-expensive average gas prices in Texas